opticdev/optic/website/blog/documenting-a-go-mux-api-with-optic.md

     brew install opticdev/optic/api
     ```

-When the installation is complete, make sure you’re in your project’s root directory.
+When the installation is complete, make sure you're in your project's root directory.
 The CLI command is `api`.
 So, run `api init` to initialize Optic in your API.
 It should generate a few files, including an `optic.yaml` file:

 ```yaml
 name: "Go Musk API"